 If an amendment signed by the applicant is received in an application in which there is a duly appointed attorney, the amendment should be entered and acted upon.
 Attention should be called to Rule 35.
-The customary
+The customary two copies of the action should be prepared, one only being sent to the attorney and the other direct to Applicant.
+The notation: "Copy to applicant" should appear on the original and on both copies.

-714.01(e) Power of Attorney to a
+714.01(e) Power of Attorney to a Firm [R-26]

-See 402.03, 402.04, 402.04(a).
+See §§ 402.03, 402.04, 402.04(a).

-714.02 Must Be Fully Responsive
+714.02 Must Be Fully Responsive [R-25]

 Rule 111.
-Reply by applicant. (a) After the Office action, if adverse in any respect, the applicant, if he persist in his application for a patent, must reply thereto and may request re-examination or reconsideration, with or without amendment.
+Reply by applicant. (a) After the Office action, if adverse in any respect, the applicant, if he persist in his application for a patent, must reply thereto and may request reexamination or reconsideration, with or without amendment.

-(b) In order to be entitled to re-examination or reconsideration, the applicant must make request therefor in writing, and he must distinctly and specifically point out the supposed errors in the examiner's action; the applicant must respond to every ground of objection and rejection in the prior Office action (except that request may be made that objections or requirements as to form not necessary to further consideration of the claims be held in abevance until allowable subject matter is indicated), and the applicant's action must appear throughout to be a bona fide attempt to advance the case to final action.
-A general allegation that the claims define invention without specifically pointing out how the language of the claims patentably distinguishes them from the references does not comply with the requirements of this rule.
+(b) In order to be entitled to reexamination or reconsideration, the applicant must make request therefor in writing, and he must distinctly and specifically point out the supposed errors in the examiner's action; the applicant must respond to every ground of objection and rejection in the prior Office action (except that request may be made that objections or requirements as to form not necessary to further consideration of the claims be held in abeyance until allowable subject matter is indicated), and the applicant's action must appear throughout to be a bona fide attempt to advance the case to final action.
+A general allegation that the claims define a patentable invention without specifically pointing out how the language of the claims patentably distinguishes them from the references does not comply with the requirements of this rule.

 (c) In amending an application in response to a rejection, the applicant must clearly point out the patentable novelty which he thinks the claims present in view of the state of the art disclosed by the references cited or the objections made.
-He must also show how the amendments avoid suc 1 references or objections.
-(See pulse 125 and 126 for time for really.)
+He must also show how the amendments avoid such references or objections.
+(See rules 135 and 136 for time for reply.)